Prior to this year, I would have never considered gardening as a hobby, let alone a mission.

 According to a study by The Center on Urban and Metropolitan Policy, vacant land accounts for an average of 15 percent in U.S. cities.
 These spaces are typically undeveloped and unkempt, so they often end up collecting refuse and overgrowing with weeds.
 What better place to start a garden?

-Mark Covington of Georgia Street Community Collective has been developing on such spaces for years.
+Mark Covington of Georgia Street Community Collective has been growing on such spaces for years.
 Mark began his urban gardening endeavors by accident, picking up garbage in an empty lot in his Detroit neighborhood after getting frustrated seeing it in such squalor.

 After he began growing crops on the lot, members of the community took note and decided they wanted in on the action.
 Neighbors came together and participated in a common goal: instilling a sense of pride and ownership in their community and instituting a new communal mantra of self-sufficiency.